 I was looking for a home in 2008 and almost got talked into buying a house I didn’t like and that I couldn’t afford.
 After awhile I quickly realized that the real estate agent I had was incompetent and decided not to buy a house.
 After much research, I realized it’s super easy to become a real estate agent.
 Okay, that’s it for my crazy rant.
 Let’s get to the main topic.

-How To Sell Your Home Without A Realtor
+How To Sell Real Estate Without an Agent

 If you want to sell your home without an official real estate agent, there’s a right way and a wrong way.
-It was my first time trying to sell my home and I picked the wrong way.
+I have to sell my house and ended up starting with the wrong way.

 My home selling journey began by using ForSaleByOwner.com to list my home.
 They had a 14-day free trial and they listed your place on Redfin and in the MLS.

 I started by cleaning up my home and taking decent pictures.
 My home was still partially furnished and I definitely wasn’t going to move everything out just to take pictures.
 That’s why they were “decent” pictures.
 There was definitely room for improvement.
-Then I created a subdomain site for my home: https://7905.blorg.org/2018/09/24/for-sale-by-owner-7905-agnes-ave-8/
+There’s a lot of videos online explaining how to take real estate photos and to touch them up to help sell your house.

 After taking pictures, I edited the pictures to include my home’s features.
 It also included my email address and website information.

-If you’ve Google’d “How To Sell Your Home Without A Realtor” I hope you came to this page instead of the other results.
+If you’ve Google’d “How To Sell Real Estate without an agent” I hope you came to this page instead of the other results.
 Most of the top results DO NOT explain the full process of selling your home.
-It’s clickbait with no decent content.
+It’s click-bait with no decent content.
 Let me summarize what they’ll tell you:

 - Price Your Home To Sell (Obviously)